-If you are considering taking advantage of the NSW Government’s new fee arrangements for government-subsidised vocational education and training (VET), North Coast TAFE is a great choice as your training provider because we offer a wide range of subsidised courses, expertly delivered by teachers with industry knowledge and experience.
+If you are considering taking advantage of the NSW Government’s new fee arrangements for government-subsidised vocational education and training (VET), TAFE NSW is a great choice as your training provider because we offer a wide range of subsidised courses, expertly delivered by teachers with industry knowledge and experience.

-One of the changes under this new system, known as Smart and Skilled, is that every training provider, including North Coast TAFE, must charge the same fixed price for NSW government-subsidised qualifications.
+One of the changes under this new system, known as Smart and Skilled, is that every training provider, including TAFE NSW, must charge the same fixed price for NSW government-subsidised qualifications.

 Courses that receive government funded support under Smart and Skilled are shown on the NSW Skills List with some other specific courses approved for support outside this arrangement.